ssmulders/hashed-passport/readme.md

 `composer require ssmulders/hashed-passport`

-No additional steps are needed.
+**OPTIONAL:** To enable encryption of your client secrets you should add   `HashedPassport::enableEncrytion();` to the register method of your `AppServiceProvider`.

+Then run the install command:

+`php artisan hashed_passport:install`

+If successful you'll be greeted with a large lock, meaning all your client secrets are now stored safely with Laravel's `encrypt()` helper.

-Usage
+Further Usage and Customisation
 -----

+Anywhere you access the `Laravel\Passport\Client` model a `client_id` parameter is made available.
+This is the hashed client id.

-All clients returned by the `/oauth/clients` route now contain the hashed id accessible by the `client_id` parameter.
+After installation `/oauth/token` route will now accept both the the hashed id and the regular integer id on incoming requests.

+To add this functionality to any other route, just attach the `hashed_passport` middleware like so:

+`Route::get('/oauth/clients', '\Laravel\Passport\Http\Controllers\ClientController@update')->middleware(['hashed_passport']);`

-When sending a request to a route with the `hashed_passport` middleware, the `client_id` key will automatically be decoded to it's integer value for further processing by the application.
+The incoming hashed `client_id` string will now automatically be converted to it's integer value before being processed further by application.

-You can easily add the middleware to other Passport routes by overwriting them by adding them to your `web.php` or `api.php` routes file and add the `hashed_passport` middleware like so:

-`Route::get('/oauth/clients', '\Laravel\Passport\Http\Controllers\ClientController@update')->middleware(['web', 'auth', 'hashed_passport']);`

 How it works
 -----

-In order to work out-of-the-box the package overwrites the oAuth2 token and client routes to serve and accept the Client ID as a hashed string.
-It's still based on the `oauth_clients` table's `index` column.
+In order to work out-of-the-box the package overwrites the oAuth2 token route to accept the Client ID as a hashed string.
+Further more the hashed client id is made available on all Client models through the `client_id` parameter thanks to the `ClientObserver`.
+This same `ClientObserver` takes care of the encrypting and decrypting of the client secret (if enabled).

+The hashed id is still based on the `oauth_clients` table's `index` column.
 All it does is transform that ugly integer into a beautiful hashed string, Cinderella style.

 It adds a new connection to Hashids called `client_id`.
 This salt is based on your `APP_KEY`.
 It should be unique to all projects, while constant enough to be usable as a salt.